saule1508/pgcluster/README.md

 ## run

-It is easy to start the containers with docker compose.
-For production one will need to use docker in swarm mode but to test on a single machine docker compose is perfect.
+It is easy to make a swarm and then start the containers with docker compose.
+To make a multi-nodes swarm one can use the ansible scripts in directory ansible (to be documented)

 ```
 docker network create --driver=overlay --attachable pgcluster_network